ccmmf/workflows/phase_1a_single_site_almond/README.md

 # CCMMF phase 1a: Single-site almond MVP

- This workflow shows PEcAn running Sipnet hindcast simulations of an almond orchard in Kern County, CA. Starting from estimated initial conditions at orchard planting in 1999, we simulate 14 years of growth using PEcAn's existing Sipnet parameterization for a temperate deciduous forest, with no management activities included.
+This workflow shows PEcAn running SIPNET hindcast simulations of an almond orchard in Kern County, CA[2].
+Starting from estimated initial conditions at orchard planting in 1999, we simulate 14 years of growth using PEcAn's existing SIPNET parameterization for a temperate deciduous forest, with no management activities included.

 The workflow has the following components, run in this order:

-* Installation and system setup.
+- Installation and system setup.
-  - You will need at least a compiled Sipnet binary from https://github.com/PecanProject/sipnet, a working installation of R and the PEcAn R packages from https://github.com/PecanProject/pecan or from https://pecanproject.r-universe.org, and some system libraries these depend on.
+  - You will need at least a compiled SIPNET binary from https://github.com/PecanProject/sipnet, a working installation of R and the PEcAn R packages from https://github.com/PecanProject/pecan or from https://pecanproject.r-universe.org, and some system libraries these depend on.
   - See below for more instructions.
-* Input prep steps, for which we provide output files in `00_ccmmf_phase_1a_artifacts.tgz` that can be recreated or altered using these scripts plus the prerequisite files documented [below](#artifacts-needed-before-running-the-model).
+- Input prep steps, for which we provide output files in `00_ccmmf_phase_1a_artifacts.tgz` that can be recreated or altered using these scripts plus the prerequisite files documented [below](#artifacts-needed-before-running-the-model).
-  - `01_prep_get_ERA5_met.R` extracts site met data from a locally downloaded copy of the ERA5 ensemble and writes it in Sipnet's clim format.
+  - `01_prep_get_ERA5_met.R` extracts site met data from a locally downloaded copy of the ERA5 ensemble and writes it in SIPNET's clim format.
-  - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the Sipnet clim files, crudely approximating irrigation.
+  - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the SIPNet `.clim` files, crudely approximating irrigation.
-  - `03_prep_ic_build.R` extracts initial aboveground carbon from a locally downloaded LandTrendr biomass map, retrieves initial soil moisture anbd soil organic carbon, and samples from all of these to create initial condition files.
+  - `03_prep_ic_build.R` extracts initial aboveground carbon from a locally downloaded LandTrendr biomass map <!--add citation-->, retrieves initial soil moisture anbd soil organic carbon, and samples from all of these to create initial condition files.
-* Run Sipnet on the prepared inputs.
+- Run SIPNET on the prepared inputs.
-  - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 Sipnet simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
+  - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 SIPNET simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
 It also creates visualizations of the results, and can perform a one-at-a-time sensitivity analysis on the parameters (but this is turned off by default for speed.
 To enable it, uncomment the `sensitivity.analysis` section of `single_site.almond.xml`).
-* Analyze the results.
+- Analyze the results.
   - `05_validation.Rmd` shows validation comparisons between the model predictions and site-level measurements of SOC, biomass, NPP, and ET.
-* Archive run outputs.
+- Archive run outputs.
   - `tools/compress_output.sh` creates a compressed tarball of the `outputs/` directory, the compiled validation notebook, and any log files.

 ## System setup

+There are two methods of installation: **direct installation** on your local machine or cluster, or **container-based** using apptainer.
+Direct installation is more flexible and allows you to use your own R and PEcAn installations; container based installation is easier to use because it provides a pre-configured computing environment that works on Mac, Windows, or Linux.

-This workflow has been tested on a laptop running MacOS 14.7 and a Linux cluster running Rocky Linux 8.10, both using PEcAn revision f184978397 and Sipnet revision 592700c, which were the most recent commits in both `develop` branches on 2025-02-10.
+This workflow has been tested on a laptop running MacOS 14.7 and a Linux cluster running Rocky Linux 8.10, both using PEcAn revision f184978397 and SIPNET revision 592700c, which were the most recent commits in both `develop` branches on 2025-02-10.

 Please report any trouble you encounter during installation so that we can help fix it.
 This is true for the whole workflow, but we emphasize it here in recognition that too many open-source projects treat installation as the user's problem.

 ### Steps common to both installation methods

-* Starting in the directory of your choice, clone this repository onto your machine.
+- Starting in the directory of your choice, clone this repository onto your machine.
   - `git clone https://github.com/ccmmf/workflows`
   - The repository is private until CARB gives approval for public release, so GitHub will prompt for authentication.
 Contact us for login instructions.
-* All remaining steps use the phase a1 directory as their workdir:
+- All remaining steps use the phase a1 directory as their workdir:
   - `cd workflows/phase_a1_single_site_almond/`
-* Download and unpack input files into the working directory:
+- Download and unpack input files into the working directory:
   - `curl -L -o 00_cccmmf_phase_1a_input_artifacts.tgz 'https://drive.usercontent.google.com/download?id=1sDOp_d3OIdSnTj1S4a4LWFLHXWlQO7Zm&export=download&confirm=t'`
   - `tar xf 00_cccmmf_phase_1a_input_artifacts.tgz`

 ### Direct installation

-* Install Sipnet (fast; seconds): `srun ./tools/install_sipnet.sh ~/sipnet/ ~/sipnet_binaries/ ./sipnet.git`
+- Install SIPNET (fast; seconds): `srun ./tools/install_sipnet.sh ~/sipnet/ ~/sipnet_binaries/ ./sipnet.git`
-  - The 3 arguments are: path into which to clone the Sipnet repo, dir in which to store compiled binaries, and path for a symlink to the binary.
+  - The 3 arguments are: path into which to clone the SIPNET repo, dir in which to store compiled binaries, and path for a symlink to the binary.
   - If you change the last argument, update the `<binary>sipnet.git</binary>` line of `single_site_almond.xml` to match.
-* Install PEcAn (slow; hours): `sbatch -o install_pecan.out ./tools/install_pecan.sh`
+- Install PEcAn (slow; hours): `sbatch -o install_pecan.out ./tools/install_pecan.sh`
   - Installs more than 300 R packages!
 On our test system this took about 2 hours
   - Defaults to using 4 CPUs to compile packages in parallel.
 If you have more cores, adjust `sbatch`'s `--cpus-per-task` parameter.